cosmologically/petgen/README.md

 # petgen
 Generates species and attributes descriptions for fictional animals.
-Written for Aldebaran Sea.